knpuniversity/gulp/knpu/load-plugins.md

 [[[ code('51623da2cd') ]]]

 I'll clear out the require lines entirely so we can really enjoy things.
-The burning question now is, did I break anything?
+But now the burning question is: did I break anything?
 Go back and run `gulp`:

 ```bash
 gulp
 ```

-Hey, not errors!
+Hey, no errors!
 So if this shorter syntax feels cool to you, go for it.
 If you hate the magic, no big deal - keep those requires.